armakuni/neuralnet-cheat-sheet/README.md

 # Flow Charts to make Machine Learning Easier

 **Note:** these are rules of thumb 👍, not hard laws.
-They are designed for people (well me, it's mostly designed for [me](https://github.com/PurpleBooth)) from a software development world who are learning about machine 🖥️ learning, to stop them from getting unexpected results.
+They are designed for people (well me, it's mostly designed for [me](https://github.com/PurpleBooth)) from a software development world who are learning about 🖥️ machine learning 🧑‍🏫, to stop them from getting unexpected results.

 More experienced 🔢mathemagicians✨ or 👨‍🔬 data scientists 👩‍🔬 might recommend something else.